 To support the children in the application of phonic knowledge children are provided with home reading books that focus on the sounds they have been working on in school.
 This provides the children with an opportunity to apply the skills they have learnt at school and be successful in reading at home.

 Right from the start, children are taught to tune into sounds which they hear in both the classroom and outdoor environment.
 They learn how to listen through story, games, rhymes and social interaction.
-As a school we use Letters and Sounds to support the teaching and learning.
+As a school we use Little Wandle Letters and Sounds revised to support the teaching and learning.
 Children are taught phonics daily for a minimum of 20 minutes.
 The children are initially taught to segment and blend word orally and then move on to segmenting and blending to read words, captions and sentences.
 As the children develop at different rates they then join differentiated daily phonics groups that are specific to their needs.
 Some children receive additional phonics sessions during the day if this is required.
 Children receive one to one intervention sessions with a reading teacher to support them if they are falling behind.

 The teaching of phonics at Boundary is a curriculum priority.
 This is because good phonic skills ensure that the children make good progress with reading, writing and spelling.